BlocProtocol/BLOC-wiki/docs/mining/BLOC-GUI-Miner-using.md

 ![BLOC GUI Miner Linux 2](images/BLOC-GUI-MINER/linux-2.png)

-Double click on the icon BLOC GUI Miner to launch the miner.
+Double click on the icon **BLOC GUI Miner v0.0.3** to launch the miner.

 You are now ready to start mining.
 Make sure you follow the next steps to [start mining](../mining/BLOC-GUI-Miner.md#start-mining).

+If you would like to use your own binaries for XMRSTAK and/or XMRRIG inside the miner folder.
+Simply follow [this procedure](../mining/BLOC-GUI-Miner.md#use-my-binaries).

 ## **Mac OS**<a name="mac">